weplay/weeter/README.md

     $ bin/weeter_control start

+This starts weeter as a daemon.
 For other commands and options, run:

     $ bin/weeter_control --help